-The Game to Grow Method of Therapeutically Applied Role-Playing Games: A level one training for educators, is a six-hour training.
+The Game to Grow Method of Educationally Applied Role-Playing Games: A level one training for educators, is a six-hour training.
 This training will cover the benefits of role-playing games when played with intent, as well as strategies for effectively communicating the basics of the game and benefits with students, parents, and administrators.
 We’ll discuss the Core Capacities highlighted in Critical Core that can be supported through intentional play.
 We’ll also explore ways in which these games and auxiliary activities (character creation, worldbuilding, encounter design), align with Common Core standards and can enhance your classroom culture.

 Following participation in this training, attendees should be able to: